lit/lit-element/README.md

 ## Advanced: Update Lifecycle

 * When the element is first connected or a property is set (e.g. `element.foo = 5`)
-and the property's `hasChanged(value, oldValue)` returns true.
+and the property's `hasChanged(value, oldValue)` returns `true`.
-* `requestUpdate()`: Updates the element after waiting a [microtask](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) (at the end of the event loop, before the next paint).
+* `requestUpdate()`: Updates the element after awaiting a [microtask](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) (at the end of the event loop, before the next paint).
-* `shouldUpdate(changedProperties)`: The update proceeds if this returns true, which it does by default.
+* `shouldUpdate(changedProperties)`: The update proceeds if this returns `true`, which it does by default.
 * `update(changedProperties)`: Updates the element.
 Setting properties inside this method will *not* trigger the element to update.
   * `render()`: Returns a `lit-html` TemplateResult (e.g. <code>html\`Hello ${world}\`</code>)
   to render element DOM.
 Setting properties inside this method will *not* trigger the element to update.
-* `firstUpdated()`: Called after the element is updated the first time.
+* `firstUpdated(changedProperties)`: Called after the element is updated the first time, immediately before `updated` is called.
 Setting properties inside this method will trigger the element to update.
-* `updated()`: Called whenever the element is updated.
+* `updated(changedProperties)`: Called whenever the element is updated.
 Setting properties inside this method will trigger the element to update.
-* `updateComplete` promise is resolved with a boolean that is `true` if the element is not pending another update, and any code awaiting the element's `updateComplete` promise runs and observes the element in the updated state.
+* `updateComplete` Promise is resolved with a boolean that is `true` if the element is not pending another update, and any code awaiting the element's `updateComplete` Promise runs and observes the element in the updated state.

 ## Bigger Example

 Note, this example uses decorators to create properties.
-Decorators are a proposed standard currently available in [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/).
+Decorators are a proposed standard currently available in [TypeScript](https://www.typescriptlang.org/) or [Babel](https://babeljs.io/docs/en/babel-plugin-proposal-decorators).

 ```ts
 import {LitElement, html, property} from '@polymer/lit-element';